marcopennekamp/lore/test/README.md

 - [Combat](combat): A turn-based combat simulation inspired by RPGs.
 - [Geometry](geometry): Several tests related to simple geometric calculations.
 - [Math](math): Several tests related to mathematical calculations.
-  - TODO: Some tests (like `min-max.lore`) need to be moved to Pyramid tests, some are examples, and others are feature tests.
+  - TODO: Some tests (like `min_max.lore`) need to be moved to Pyramid tests, some are examples, and others are feature tests.